Luke 2:8-14

 –

-#2.
-It was the time of year for Sukkot: The Feast of Tabernacles.
+Secondly, this tax grab coincided with Sukkot: The Feast of Tabernacles.
 Jesus was almost certainly born during this time.
 Remember in John chapter 1 where the Holy Spirit recorded that Jesus “Tabernacled” among us?
-He was trying to give us one of many clues as to the actual timing of Jesus’ birth, ’cause it sure wasn’t in December. 😳
+He was trying to give us one of many clues as to the actual timing of Jesus’ birth, ’cause it certainly wasn’t in December. 😳

 –